stackrox/collector/kernel-modules/dockerized/README.md

 - `REDHAT_USERNAME`: A Red Hat developer account username, used to register the image.
 - `REDHAT_PASSWORD`: The password correspondig to the Red Hat developer account username provided, used to register the image.

-Both base images also copy `/collector/kernel-modules/dockerized/scripts` in a directory separate, this is done to prevent scripts from being modified when running the `patcher` stage (more on this in the following section).
+Both base images also copy a series of scripts into `/scripts`, this is done to prevent scripts from being modified when running the `patcher` stage (more on this in the following section).

 ## The patcher stage
 Once we have our base images, we need to determine what versions of collector we actually want to build.
 As a bare minimum, the `patcher` stage will try to apply patches for the specified branch and, if configured to build legacy probes, it will go through all published versions of collector and apply any patches, creating separate source directories for each of them.